 Education – is the manifestation of perfection already in man – Swami Vivekananda.

-For a developing democratic country like India, the objectives of the Legal Education may be multi-fold.
-Across the world they have been enumerated as follows,
+For a developing democratic country like India, the objectives of Legal Education may be multi-fold.
+Across the world, they have been enumerated as follows,

 - Socialization Objectives: the use of education to develop perceptions and understanding of the environment, local and global; to understand the problems of one’s society; to influence values and attitudes.

 - Manpower of Objectives: the use of the total educational system to generate the kinds of skills and knowledge needed for tasks in society.

 - Opportunity objectives: the use of education to broaden opportunity and mobility in society- notably among groups who may have been historically deprived or repressed.

 - Research Objectives: The use of educational facilities to develop research of value to education and society.